 - Potential issues with anti-social tenant behaviour

-When executed properly, HMOs can generate strong cash flow for landlords willing and able to meet the stringent regulations.
+When appropriately executed, HMOs can generate strong cash flow for landlords meeting stringent regulations.
 However, the additional risks, costs, and hands-on management make HMOs better suited for experienced landlords with the resources to ensure full compliance.

-You can find more information regarding licencing and requirements on government pages.
+You can find more information regarding licensing and requirements on government pages.